1naveengiri/html-for-all/README.md

 This plugin provide a customizable option to change .html extension of all post type.

 ## Add .html extension for all post, page, CTP ##

+# :construction: Work in Progress Not yet completed